 If you need to paint silicone for any reason, make sure you buy a 'paintable' silicone to start with, usually found at a hardware store.

-As many silicones give off acetic acid as they cure, try to use 'oxime' cure silicones where you are working with materials that need to be acid free.
-Why You Should Use Acid Free Materials
+As many silicones give off acetic acid as they cure, try to use 'oxime' cure silicones where you are working with materials that need to be acid-free.

 A special type of "moldable" silicone glue can be used to hold diverse materials together, as well as molded for simple flexible miniatures.
 Known as "Sugru" this form of silicon is a colored putty which can be blended to a range of different colors.
 A "do it yourself" form of this putty can be made from the instructions for "Oogoo" found on the Instructables website.
 This is made from silicone glue or caulk and corn startch or talcum powder.